makerdao/community/governance/polls/templates/Poll Template - Community Greenlight.md

 ## Review

-Please review the collateral onboarding application [forum thread]($application_thread) to inform your position before voting.
+Please review the collateral onboarding application [forum thread]($discussion_link) to inform your position before voting.

 ## Next Steps

 The domain teams will use the outcome of this poll to inform the direction of their collateral onboarding work.

+---

 ## Resources